 What is the primary function of ARP?

-How does ARP differ from DNS?
+How does ARP improve network performance?

-Can ARP be used over the internet?
+Can ARP be used in virtualized environments?